AStrizh/QTWordShuffle/README.md

 If two letters are placed into the same target, the previous letter goes back to its original spot.

 Features not completed in time:
-There is no welcome screen (splash screen).
+-There is no welcome screen (splash screen).
 While I planned to make one early in the development I wanted to make sure all the functionality was working first.
-Unfortunately, I ran out of time to add it.
+-The reset button should rotate when pressed, but that turned out to be very convoluted.
+Will be added much later.
-There is no score keeping system.
+-There is no score keeping system.
 Nothing keeps track of a user's performance.
-It would be desirable to give the user some visual confirmation they are right besides the green arrow, and to increase difficulty over time, for that "skinner box" effect.
+-It would be desirable to give the user some visual confirmation they are right besides the green arrow, and to increase difficulty over time, for that "skinner box" effect.

 One idea is to add a timer and see how many words can be solved in the time (like 5 minutes).
 It would also be great to add a more colorful background.